ksaadDE/usefulscripts/README.md

-# usefullshellscripts
+# Useful Scripts & Notes
-This Repo contains funny Bash Scripts.
-I write them all the time to make my daily tasks very easy.
+This Repo contains funny scripts.
+I write them all the time to make my daily tasks very easy and to take some notes.

 Despite I use some scripts only once, you may have a good day when you can use a out of the box solution ;)